Sandstone Township Road Review 2021

-Sandstone Township Supervisors, Gary Hinsch, Keith Carlson and Jon Dorau performed a three-pronged review of the township's 33 miles of roads which was completed the beginning of May 2020.
+Sandstone Township Supervisors, Gary Hinsch and Linda Thomson performed their annual review of the township's 33 miles of roads.
+It was completed the beginning of May 2021.

 Please give the graders space as it heads down your road and watch for dump trucks hauling gravel.